 Our writer reminisces about a random act of kindness that didn’t seem much at the time, but turned out to impact two people’s lives for the better...

 Memory can be such a funny thing.
 Psychologists say that when you’re able to recall a specific memory with such clarity, it’s usually because of how emotionally charged that experience was.
 Lately, my mind kept replaying a couple of incidents that didn’t seem like a big deal to me back then.
-But on this Random Acts of Kindness Day, these recollections make me reflect.
+But on Random Acts of Kindness Day (which falls on 17 February) these recollections make me reflect.

 A little backstory

 In my twenties, I was an avid clubber.
 You could spot me on the dance floor almost every weekend!
 This particular night was no different.
 It was past midnight, AKA the night was still young.
 The loud blasting music, sweaty bodies, the bar packed with drunk friends chugging severely watered-down concoctions.
 Just another clubbing night, basically.

 Hands washed, I exited the bathroom and was about to make my way back to the dancefloor when I spotted someone sprawled out on the floor nearby.
 Why is he on the floor?
 Is he okay?
 Maybe he drank too much?
 Did something happen?
 These thoughts ran through my head.
 (Yes folks, my noggin still worked at that moment!)
 I told my friend to wait for me while I approached this unknown body on the floor.

 A random act of kindness